 Review Course - Appraisal and Assessment Administration Course Review

 This review course includes an intensive, two-day comprehensive review of the assessment appraisal processes, utilizing the cost, market, and income approaches to value.
-As a course prerequisite, a student must have satisfactorily completed at a minimum any Property Tax Administration course and the IAAO course #1.
+Prerequisites: PTA 1,2, and IAAO 1 & 2.

 County Tax Administration